 Speaking of strong statements, there’s no missing Glenn Close whenever she steps into a room.
-Enigmatic, powerful and every bit majestic; she turned up looking regal head-to-toe, like the Hollywood royalty that she is, in a jaw-dropping gold lamé cape and full train Carolina Herrera gown.
+Enigmatic, powerful and every bit majestic; she turned up looking regal head-to-toe, like the Hollywood royalty that she is, in a jaw-dropping gold lamé cape with a full train Carolina Herrera gown.

 6/9 Michelle Yeoh in Elie Saab

 Don’t we all love a Michelle Yeoh moment?
-Thank heavens she’s having plenty these days (about time!).
+Thank heavens there had been plenty these days (about time!).
 Perfectly coifed, delicate and graceful as she is, this Elie Saab number hits the right marks.

 7/9 Amy Adams Atelier Versace

 Amy Adams is sublime in a strapless Versace gown that hugged and accentuated her every curve.
-She kept it classic in a white fishtail dress with intricate silver embroidery paired with stunning art-deco jewelry to match.
+She kept it classy in a white fishtail dress with intricate silver embroidery paired with stunning art-deco jewellery to match.

 8/9 Sarah Paulson in Brandon Maxwell